renatoGarcia/opencv-swig/README.md

 Python classes.
 The OpenCV itself has a Python binding exposing its API, this library is not that.

+This code has been tested with OpenCV versions from 2.4.11 through 3.1.0, and with Python 2.7 and 3.5.

 Hello, world!
 -------------